 Try some of these activities (open the document below) to revisiting your work from school!!

-Our MFL curriculum is designed to celebrate the children’s home languages and develop their overall language skills.
-We foster and promote a love of languages by taking part in a range of exciting activities, such as story books, dictionary work, songs, games and special events.
-Our curriculum develops children’s listening, speaking, phonics, reading and writing in French.
-We have chosen French due to its links with English and to support our main feeder high school, which teaches French in Y7.
-Through learning a foreign language, children are introduced to a new perception of the world, encouraging them to understand their own cultures and that of others and to develop their awareness and celebration of the similarities and differences.
+At Crumpsall Lane our MFL curriculum is designed to celebrate the children’s home languages and develop their overall language skills.
+We encourage and promote a love of languages by taking part in a range of exciting activities, such as sharing story books, dictionary work, songs, games and special events.
+Our curriculum develops children’s core language skills which include listening, speaking, phonics, reading and writing in French.
+We have chosen French due to its links with English and to support our main feeder high schools, which teach French in Y7.
+Through learning a foreign language, children are introduced to a new perception of the world, encouraging them to understand their own culture and that of others and to celebrate similarities and differences.